Stocks, Funds, Cash, Bonds: What’s the Best Asset Allocation Strategy for Your Retirement?

 - Figure out how much reliable income you will have from sources other than savings.

 - Next, you need to calculate the difference between what you need to spend and your reliable income.
 You should also think about the difference between what you want to spend and your reliable income.
 (Wants are things that you could forego, if necessary.)
 The NewRetirement retirement planning calculator can help you with this analysis.

 - Assess whether you have additional goals for your money.

 - Once you know how much income you’ll need (and want) from your savings in any given year and you have determined any additional goals, then you can figure out how to best allocate assets to make sure the money is available when you need it.

 Money that you need right away should be in cash.
 Money that you’ll want within the next few years might be held in bonds.
-And money that you might tap in 10 plus years could possibly be in mutual funds or perhaps stocks.
-Assets that are earmarked for leaving a legacy could possibly be in the riskiest types of investments — depending on your risk tolerance.
+Money that you might use in 10 plus years could possibly be in mutual funds, or perhaps stocks.
+Assets that are earmarked for leaving a legacy could possibly be in the riskiest types of investments – depending on your risk tolerance.

 Learn more about How to Build a Retirement Income Plan.

 A Bucket Strategy is Another Way to Determine Optimal Asset Allocation